jeevanpillay/funds/README.md

 # veBomb

 This application form the base files of the veBomb application.
-It will initially be used for a game similar to Bustabit, but will be extended to other similar games as well.
+It can be used to build applications that required withdrawal/deposit service

 ## Getting Started